“Are you being judged or bullied because of your appearance or intelligence?”

-There are people hurting now, who need encouragement.
-My book “Destini the Chocolate Princess,” encourages young and old to
+People and children are hurting right now, and they need encouragement.
+My book Destini, the Chocolate Princess, encourages young

-accept themselves.
+and old to accept themselves.
 A reader said she thought she was the only one who experienced Destini’s story.
-I told her I wrote it to let people
+I told her I wrote it to

-know they are not alone.
+let people know they are not alone.
 A young lady said she identified with the character; it helped her realize how awesome she is.
-An adult said
+An